 Local & Sustainable

 Soon you'll know just what we mean when we talk about delele leaves (‘Jew’s Mallow’ or wild jute), katapa (cassava leaves), impwa (African eggplants), chibwabwa (pumpkin leaves), chinshungwa (a wild vegetable only found in the rainy season) and mundambi (a species of Hibiscus)...
 You'll know the delicious flavours of village chicken and kapenta (the Tanganyika sardine).

-All of our fresh supplies are sourced from our own vegetable gardens or farms neighbouring Royal Chundu, not only to minimise our carbon footprint, but to provide income for our local community and ensure authenticity through freshness and taste.
-Our freshly-caught fish, namely bream, are bought from local fishermen while our own free-range chickens provide our eggs.
+All of our fresh supplies are sourced from our own vegetable gardens or farms neighbouring Royal Chundu, not only to minimise our carbon footprint, but to provide income for our local community and ensure the greatest freshness and taste.
+Our freshly-caught fish, namely bream, is bought from local fishermen, while our own free-range chickens provide our eggs.

 Sit Down to Something Delicious

 Meandering teak walkways lead to the main dining room at River Lodge and Island Lodge, where pan-African and international cuisine is prepared by our chefs, including a traditional tasting menu, where every dish is paired with one of South Africa’s celebrated wines.
 Both our lodges have indoor dining areas and viewing decks for outdoor meals beside the beauty of our private slice of the Zambezi River.